neginraoof/CustomOperators/README.md

   return output;
 }
 ```
-For this example, we use the [Eigen](https://eigen.tuxfamily.org/dox/index.html) library.
+In this example, we use the [Eigen](https://eigen.tuxfamily.org/dox/index.html) library.
 To install this library, you just need to download and extract Eigen header files.
 You can find this library [here](https://eigen.tuxfamily.org/dox/GettingStarted.html).
 <br />
 Next, you need to register this operator with TorchScript compiler using ```torch::RegisterOperator``` function in the same cpp file.
 The first argument is operator namespace and name separated by ```::```.
 The next argument is a reference to your function.